Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 The outcome of the crossing was an offspring with hybrid vigor.
 They are larger and more robust than the European turkeys and tamer than wild turkeys.

-Their plumage comprises brown with shades of copper and blue-green sheen and a whitish fridge to the tail feathers.
+Their plumage is brown with shades of copper and blue-green sheen, and they have a whitish fridge to the tail feathers.

-They are commercially raised for their meat, which is considered high quality, and taste great too.
-An average standard bronze weighs from 16-25 pounds depending on sex.
+They are commercially raised for their meat, which is considered high quality and tastes great.
+An average standard bronze weighs 16-25 pounds, depending on sex.

 9. White Holland